 Technical complexity, dependencies, and risks emerge mid-sprint — not in planning — because nobody did a proper technical feasibility check during discovery.
 The sprint that looked simple on Monday is in trouble by Wednesday.

 No idea jumps straight to the sprint.
-Every item moves through five structured stages — each adding evidence, scoring, and sign-off — before it's ready for the backlog.
+Albert guides every item through five stages — adding evidence, scoring, and sign-off — coaching teams to ask the hard questions before committing a sprint.

 The Stakeholder stage doesn't just check whether someone approves an idea.
 It checks whether the idea actually moves a company objective — automatically scoring it against current OKRs and surfacing misaligned work before it wastes a sprint.